SEPS KNOWLEDGE EXCHANGES

 In addition, for long-term success, appropriate maintenance, management and financial schemes need to be implemented; these schemes must be effective and should focus on building local capacity and meeting specific local needs.

-The 2030 Agenda recognises the mobilisation and sharing of knowledge and expertise as crucial elements for supporting the achievement of the SDGs in all countries, and in the "Global South", in particular.
+The UN’s 2030 Agenda for Sustainable Development recognises the mobilisation and sharing of knowledge and expertise as crucial elements for supporting the achievement of the SDGs in all countries, and in the global South in particular.
 In recent years, this has been the precise aim of the WISIONS SEPS Knowledge Exchange scheme.